beeware/briefcase/docs/reference/configuration.rst

 authorization dialog.
 This description should describe *why* the app requires the permission, rather than a generic description of the permission being requested.

-The use of cross-platform may also imply other settings in your app.
+The use of permissions may also imply other settings in your app.
 See the individual platform backends for details on how cross-platform permissions are mapped.

 Document types